 A Warning Will Show Up When Doing Poorly On The Match

-If your team is doing poorly in score, sometimes a warning stating "We're really struggling" will show up towards the end of the match.
+If your team is doing poorly in score, a warning will show up towards the end of the match, saying something to the effect of "We're really struggling".
 This indicator doesn't necessarily mean that you've lost the game, but it does mean your team is falling behind.